Sawuare/misk/README.txt

-  eca.h - library for elementary cellular automata ecma48.h - control functions for coded character sets in 7-bit codes getlocale - print the current locale hpq-fb - display HPQ images on the Linux framebuffer device hpq-png - write an HPQ image to a PNG file hpq-seq - write some HPQ q-sequences hpq.h - library for HPQ images limits - print every standard limit in <limits.h>
+  eca.h - library for elementary cellular automata ecma48.h - control functions for coded character sets in 7-bit codes getlocale - print the current locale limits - print every standard limit in <limits.h>
-  midi - print a table of MIDI note number, notation, and frequency morse - encode arguments into printable adapted International Morse code printable - print a table of printable ASCII characters and their codes rainbow - print a sine-shaped 6-color rainbow sumber - print a statistical summary of input numbers
+  midi - print a table of MIDI note number, notation, and frequency morse - encode arguments into printable adapted International Morse code pq-fb - display PQ images on the Linux framebuffer device pq-png - write a PQ image to a PNG file pq-seq - write some PQ q-sequences pq.h - library for PQ images printable - print a table of printable ASCII characters and their codes rainbow - print a sine-shaped 6-color rainbow sumber - print a statistical summary of input numbers